timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: The Joy Of Creating Games!

-# Objectives for Today 2026-05-10
+# Objectives for Today 2026-05-12

 - Just chill, and stuff.
-- Art Practice: Creating a car from a plane.
-- Potentially writing a short article/blog post/etc... about what?
+- Collect KPIs / Weekly Plan
+- Running through Tundra Drifts, Glass Flats and Green Gardens with 'updated camp' - is it OP?
+- Trying to fix the camp if it IS OP...

 ## Events / Notices / Coming Soon